Ilfaust-Rembrandt/Symphonia-of-the-Stars/content/Symphonia of the Stars/World/Story/Key Characters.md

 **Flash** is the third of the Zodiac 12, He is a young man in his early 20s, he is petite and some call him cute, however he has a short temper and is angered easily, he has broad shoulders and carries himself with pride, his blazing red narrow eyes are always burning with rage or focus.

-He is of the Phenex Constellation, his unique skill is;
+He is of the [[Pathway of the Phoenix, Phenex Constellation|Phenex]] Constellation, his unique skill is;

 *Full Power, Again* (★): Once per turn, when the user is below 10% hp, heal back to full, gain +10 to all stats, and all damage inflicted to the user will be dealt as damage over time (for example: 180 Damage will be dealt as 30 damage for 6 turns instead).

 ### Agent 4, Jackpot

-**Jackpot** is the fourth of the Zodiac 12, She is a young lady of the Gemini Constellation, she is short and petite, with small shoulders and a circular shaped face, her wide green emerald like eyes radiate a soft sister-like energy.
+**Jackpot** is the fourth of the Zodiac 12, She is a young lady of the [[Pathway of the Twins, Gemini Constellation|Gemini]] Constellation, she is short and petite, with small shoulders and a circular shaped face, her wide green emerald like eyes radiate a soft sister-like energy.

 Her unique skill is;